commercialhaskell/stack/doc/yaml_configuration.md

 (Since 0.1.5)

-Allows specifying from where tools like GHC and msys2 (on Windows) are downloaded.
+Allows augmenting from where tools like GHC and msys2 (on Windows) are downloaded.
 Most useful for specifying locations of custom GHC binary distributions (for use with the [ghc-variant](#ghc-variant) option).